radixmo/freeshop/README.md

 ## Installation

 ### Classic install
-- Download the understrap folder from GitHub or from [https://understrap.com](https://understrap.com)
+- Download the freeshop folder from GitHub
-- IMPORTANT: If you download it from GitHub make sure you rename the "understrap-master.zip" file just to "understrap.zip" or you might have problems using child themes !!
+- IMPORTANT: Make sure you rename the "freeshop-framework.zip" file just to "freeshop.zip" or you might have problems using child themes !!
 - Upload it into your WordPress installation subfolder here: `/wp-content/themes/`
 - Login to your WordPress backend
 - Go to Appearance → Themes
-- Activate the UnderStrap theme
+- Activate the FreeShop theme

 ### npm install
 - Open your terminal
-- Change to the directory where you want to add UnderStrap
+- Change to the directory where you want to add FreeShop
-- Type `npm install understrap`
+- Type `npm install freeshop`

-### WordPress.org install
-- Open your WordPress backend
-- Click on "Appearance -> Themes"
-- Hit the "Add new" button
-- Search for "UnderStrap"
-- Hit the "install" button
-- Activate the theme

 ## Developing With npm, Gulp and SASS and [Browser Sync][1]

 ### Installing Dependencies
 - Make sure you have installed Node.js and Browser-Sync* (* optional, if you wanna use it) on your computer globally
-- Then open your terminal and browse to the location of your UnderStrap copy
+- Then open your terminal and browse to the location of your FreeShop copy
 - Run: `$ npm install`

 ### Running

 To work and compile your Sass files on the fly start:

 - `$ gulp watch`